awesome-workshop/cap-cms/_episodes/04-Adding-a-trigger-path.md

 ~~~
 {: .language-yaml}

+## Searching an entry by dataset and trigger
 Try now to narrow down your search by looking for entries having the primary dataset AND the trigger path you have included

 ~~~